Dynamic Network Prediction: Discussion

 \section{Discussion}

-The proposed framework for predicting dynamic network allows investigators to flexibly model the joint distribution of essential network properties at time $t$ based on previously observed networks.
+The proposed framework for predicting dynamic network allows for flexible modeling of the joint distribution of essential network properties at time $t$ based on previously observed networks.
 This flexibility permits the use of a broad class of approaches to model trends, seasonal variability, uncertainty, and changes in population composition.
 The flexibility makes the method particularly well suited to serve as a basis for designing potential interventions that modify network topology as investigators are able to model changes in network properties that result from interventions and compare these changes to those based on historical network trends--as in our illustration.

-In addition to the application, there are a range of research areas where the proposed method is applicable.
-In particular, we see potential for the method to investigate the impact of inventions, such as treatment and behavior changes, to mitigate the spread of diseases--for example in investigating the impact of reducing sexual partner concurrency to reduce the spread of HIV.
+In addition to the application we present, there are a range of research areas where the proposed method is applicable.
+One is investigation of the impact of inventions, such as treatment and behavior changes, to mitigate the spread of diseases--for example in investigating the impact of reducing sexual partner concurrency to reduce the spread of HIV.
 Reducing concurrency is tantamount to reducing the degree of individuals in a sexual contact network below 2 at a point in time.
-Assessing the impact of concurrency is challenging because modifying one network property (degree in this example) will modify others as well, including higher order network properties \citep{goyal2015sampling}, and these properties have been shown to impact disease spread \citep{pastor2015epidemic}.
+Assessing the impact of concurrency is challenging because modifying one network property (degree in this example) will modify others as well, including higher order network properties \citep{goyal2015sampling}.
+The reason for this modification is that individuals who cease concurrent relationships may either form non-concurrent relationships or forgo relationships entirely for periods of time--either possibility will impact higher order network properties.
+The forming of other non-concurrent relationships may lead to changes in degree assortativity in the network (aggregated over time).
+High-order properties, in particular degree assortativity, have been shown to impact disease spread \citep{pastor2015epidemic}.
 Therefore, as with the Senate example, it is necessary to generate the entire network and not just summary statistics; estimates of higher properties cannot be computed easily.